 Included in the price of your Gardens ticket, this is your opportunity to see the birds at close quarters, watch them in flight (weather permitting) and to take that special photograph whilst learning about the conservation work carried out here at the Centre.

-The exhilarating Sky Hunters bird of prey display takes place at 2:00pm daily on the Meadow (just beyond the gates at the foot of the Castle front lawn) from 20th March through to 31st October, then at 1.30pm through to December 23rd.
+The exhilarating Sky Hunters bird of prey display takes place at 2:00pm daily on the Meadow (just beyond the gates at the foot of the Castle front lawn) from 24th March through to 31st October, then at 1.30pm 1st November to December 23rd and February 11th to March 23rd.

 In exceptionally bad weather, it may not be possible for the birds to fly – check notices in the Centre for alternative arrangements.

 DOG OWNERS PLEASE NOTE that dogs are not allowed in the Centre including the Old Rose Garden arena or in the main seating area at the Meadow flying displays as the birds come amongst the audience.
 However, for displays on the Meadow, there is a designated seating area a short distance away, from which dogs and their owners can watch and from where you still get a good view.
 Assistance dog owners please speak to our stewards who will be pleased to help you.
 Thank you for your cooperation.